Clayton14e/Simple-Application-Tracker/README.md

 1. Download the project contents
 2. Open Command Line
 3. Navigate to project location on local drive (cd ~/*project_location*)
+4. Type "pip install tabulate" into your terminal and press enter
-4. Type "python ApplicationTracker.py" into your terminal and press enter
+5. Type "python ApplicationTracker.py" into your terminal and press enter

 Enter Data as prompted, program will allow for export to csv upon completing entries.